mahishi/GettingAndCleaningData/CodeBook.md

 ####Code book for Tidy Data

 ###### Tidy Data is the output of the Project.
-It has mean of 86 measurements for 30 subjects with 6 different activities.
-So we have a total of 88 columns (Including Subject and Activity Name) and we have a total of 180 records (30 times 6).
+* Tidy Data has mean of 86 measurements for 30 subjects with 6 different activities.
 These 86 measurements can be a mean of means or mean of standard deviations.
+* Tidy Data has a total of 88 columns (Including Subject and Activity Name)
+* Tidy Data has a total of 180 records (30 times 6).

 Tidy Data Column Name | Tidy Data Column Definition
 ----------------------|----------------------------